 Personally, my strategy is first to use simple methods, such as wearing long sleeves and sealing entrances.
 Mosquitoes can come in through your bathroom fan vent, so you may want to get a filter to keep them out.

 Next comes the mosquito repellent, which includes sprays (蚊除けスプレー, mushiyoke supure), hanging repellent sheets (虫よけバリア, mushiyoke baria), and aroma oils.

-If they still manage to slip past all my defences, it’s time to bring out the big guns!
-These products, a mosquito’s worst nightmare, are listed below.
+If they still manage to slip past all my defenses, it’s time to bring out the big guns!
+The products below are a mosquito’s worst nightmare.

-On the downside, the mosquito coil smoke can have an unpleasant smell and irritate the throat and eyes.
-In addition, the chemicals can have a negative effect on small pets.
-For these reasons, I suggest taking precautions to reduce these and any other negative effects when using a mosquito coil.
+On the downside, the mosquito coil’s smoke can have an unpleasant smell and irritate the throat and eyes.
+Additionally, the chemicals can hurt small pets.
+For these reasons, I suggest taking precautions to reduce these adverse effects when using a mosquito coil.

-Mosquito mats might not have as much nostalgic value, but do present a safer alternative to the tradition mosquito coil.
-A mosquito mat is put on a mosquito mat heater, which causes the mat to release pesticide.
 Depending on the type, a mosquito mat heater will work with batteries or an electric outlet.
-This means no smoke, no smell, and no fire.
-As for the mat, it can last from half a day to a whole day.
-Kincho is a well-known brand for mosquito mats and insecticide in general.
+Since you’re not using smoke, this means no smell or risk of fire.
+As for the mat itself, it can last from half a day to a whole day.
+Kincho is a well-known brand for mosquito mats and insecticides in general.

 These are some of the main types of mosquito extermination methods used in Japan.
 What are your recommendations for keeping mosquitoes away?